 Check-in with yourself.

-Some buy fidget toys, take walks on lunch breaks, or even take a few minutes in the restroom to separate themselves from it all.
+When it comes to helpful habit formation, some buy fidget toys, take walks on lunch breaks, or even take a few minutes in the restroom to separate themselves from it all.
 You can even make sure you have a good breakfast and pack nutritious snacks because why add hunger?
 These actions may seem small, but they can help your mind refocus and avoid staying in prolonged fight-or-flight responses.

 Give yourself a break.